JasonMFry/hamptons_hospital_ehr_user_manual/user_manual.md

 ### Patient Overview screen

-The Patient Overview screen has a lot of good information in it, but most of it is simple enough that it doesn't warrant an entire section in this manual.
+The Patient Overview screen has a lot of good information in it, and hopefully it is easy enough to understand.
 If, however, you'd like more information, please go to the OpenMRS [wiki page](https://wiki.openmrs.org/pages/viewpage.action?pageId=221053347).

 To get to the Patient Overview screen, click on Find Patient Record, search by